 Following Human Rights day activities held in major cities of the world every year on 10th December:

-- Arrangement of high level political conferences, meetings and cultural events/ exhibitions to address the human rights issues.
+- Arrangement of high-level political conferences, meetings and cultural events/ exhibitions to address the human rights issues.

-- Award of Five-yearly United Nations prize in the field of Human rights on 10th of December.
+- Award of Five-yearly United Nations prize in the field of Human rights on the 10th of December.

 - Many government, private organizations, civil and social-cause institutions active in the human rights field also schedule special events to commemorate the day.

-Human Rights Day Theme:
+World Human Rights Day Theme:

 - Human Rights Day theme for 2016 was “stand up for someone’s rights today”.